shashihacks/insider1_sol/task2/solution.md

 ![os_fingerprinting](images/os_fingerprinting.PNG)

 - Sends `TCP/SYN` packets to all ports
-- Responded ports are probed later (in Our example `port 80` is responded)
+- Responded ports are probed later (in Our example `port 80` responded)
 - Probing `port 80` with various flags to determinate(guess) the OS type.
 1.  `ICMP packets` - checking the response, eg: `TTL`
 2. Sending TCP packet with `ECN`, `SYN`,  `CWR`, `Reserved` set to 1.